anvitha-sm/safe-transportation/finalpost.md

 [Complexity]: "I found the system unnecessarily complex."
 [Quick to Learn]: "I would imagine that most people would learn to use this system very quickly."
 [Confidence in Use]: "I feel very confident using this system."

-2
+Question 2
 System Log
-# of different routes viewed and considered
+Number of different routes viewed and considered
 Time taken to learn information about each route
 Time taken to select a route
 Survey